Sole Possession Records: Understanding Their Nature, Importance, and Legal Implications

 - Consider Legal Counsel: For complex legal or financial records, consult with legal or financial professionals to ensure compliance with relevant laws and regulations.

-- Digital Security: Utilize strong passwords, two-factor authentication, and anti-virus software to protect digital records.
+- Digital Security: make use of strong passwords, two-factor authentication, and anti-virus software to protect digital records.
 Regularly update software and operating systems to patch security vulnerabilities.

 - Password Management: Employ a reliable password manager to store and manage sensitive passwords securely.
 Avoid reusing passwords across different accounts.